Kwai-Klear/KlearReasoner/README.md

 | *w/ 64K Inference Budget* ♣ | **90.5** | **83.2** | **70.8** | **66.0** | **58.1** |

 > We report the average `pass@1` results (avg@_n_), with all other evaluation metrics following the DeepSeek-R1 assessment framework (temperature=0.6, top_p=0.95).
-> LCB stands for LiveCodeBench.
-By default, we include official performance data provided by model developers when available.
-> Otherwise, † indicates our evaluation results based on the officially recommended configurations.
-> Models marked with ♠ indicate a maximum inference length of 96K tokens, while those with ♣ denote a 64K maximum inference length; all other models use a 32K inference length.
-> The best score on a given dataset is marked in **bold**, and the second best is _underlined_.

 ---